riship1999/lacity_robot/README_Part1.md

 > Notes
 > - Prices/tax can vary slightly on the site; formats stay the same.
-> - `--quiet` prints only deterministic results (great for graders).
+> - `--quiet` prints only deterministic results.
 Omit it for debug logs.

 ### 3.3 Invalid item (graceful NOTFOUND + auto‑skip checkout)
 Command: